DMW2151/building-on-dok8s/readme.md

 #### Metrics and Monitoring

 In [logging deployment notes](./logs_deployment_notes.md), I'll discuss scraping metrics from a Redis Prometheus exporter and configuring them to send to Grafana.
 For the time being, I'll ignore any nuance here and just enable `metrics`.
+Done!

 ```yaml
 # redis-values-production.yaml